Gather Here. Go Far

 • Demonstrate the professionalism required of advanced nursing practice.

-NURSING PROGRAM PHILOSPHY
+NURSING PROGRAM PHILOSOPHY

 Northeastern State University is strongly committed to excellence in instruction, to appropriate basic and applied research, to educational outreach and service, and to cultural activities that enhance the quality of life in the region and state.
 The university's mission is to provide undergraduate and graduate education leading to bachelor degrees, master degrees in selected areas, and a doctoral degree in Optometry.
 The philosophy and objectives of the Nursing Program are in accord with the mission and purposes of the University.
 The nursing faculty shares beliefs about the person, environment, society, health, nursing, learning, professional nursing education, and professional role development that form the philosophy of the Nursing Program.